LlmDl/SponsorPlugins/TownyCaptureSites.md

   - The fill colour is replaced with a hex colour set in the config.
   - The border colour will be replaced by the colour in the config, or if there is a controlling town, it will use the town's colour.

+#### Discord Integration
+If you have enabled and set up the Discord webhook url in the config.yml, TownyCaptureSites will broadcast the following things to your Discord:
+  - CaptureSites being taken over with no contest.
+  - CaptureSites battles beginning.
+  - CaptureSites battles being won by the attackers.
+  - CaptureSites battles being defended by the defenders.

+The colour of the embed will use the CaptureSites's town colour.

 #### Commands
 ```
 /t [SiteName] - Shows a StatusScreen with useful information on the CaptureSite.